 Permission may be required from the department or program offering the course.
-Advance permission from the
+Advance permission from the departmental Graduate Committee is required in order to take any-courses outside the Sociology program.

 Comprehensive Examinations and Dissertation Proposal

 After completion of all course requirements, students must demonstrate mastery of two established and distinct fields of sociological inquiry through satisfactory completion of two comprehensive examinations.
 Comprehensive examinations serve as preparatory work for the dissertation and enable students to develop recognized areas of expertise for teaching and career purposes.